jepefe/monitormate/README.md

 		-a IP_ADDRESS		IP address on which to listen for data stream. (optional, defaults to all) -p UDP_PORT			Port Mate3 is configured to use for Data Stream.
-		-u URL				The full URL to the post_datastream.php on your webserver.
+		-u URL				The URL to your MonitorMate web server installation.
 		-t TOKEN			Token configured in config.php on your webserver. (optional, but recommended) -d					Debug output